brian-carroll/blog/drafts/headers-records-custom.md

 An alternative way to implement `Bool` would be to use the unboxed integers 1 and 0.
 But we'd still need a way to create a `List Bool`, and if `Bool` were unboxed, the list would contain integers instead of pointers.This means that unboxing `Bool` requires the same machinery as unboxing `Int`.
 (In fact, that's how [OCaml][ocaml-values] implements Booleans.)
 As mentioned previously, I don't intend to implement unboxed integers for now.

 ## Unit

-The Unit type, written as `()`, is just a "custom" type with a single constructor.
-It's equivalent to the definition below, except that it has its own special symbol `()`.
+The Unit type is just a "custom" type with a single constructor.
+It has its own special symbol `()` in Elm source code but it's otherwise equivalent to the definition below.

 ```elm
 type Unit = Unit